 Jake joined the Environmental Change Institute in March 2018.
 Prior to this he worked as a Research Associate at the University of Exeter and as a Research Fellow within the Sussex Energy Group at SPRU - Science Policy Research Unit - at the University of Sussex.
 He has a background in international relations, energy policy and grassroots activism.

-In 2010 Jake played an active role in the formation Bristol Energy Network, a grassroots intermediary supporting community action on energy within Bristol and the surrounding area.
-In 2014 he helped formalise the network as a CIC and has, since this time, supported its growth as a director.
+Between 2010-2020 Jake supported the formation and growth of Bristol Energy Network, a grassroots intermediary supporting community action on energy within Bristol and the surrounding area.

 Jake's research interests include the politics and sociology of innovation and change at community through city-regional scales to national systems.
 He has worked with local governments, community groups and social enterprises to reflect, learn and pursue societal transformations.
-His research is interdisciplinary and problem orientated.
-He often combines ideas and approaches from innovation studies with policy and governance studies to investigate how progress towards low carbon energy systems and sustainability transformations more broadly can be achieved.
+His research is interdisciplinary and problem orientated, often combining different theoretical approaches to investigate how progress towards low carbon energy systems and sustainability transformations more broadly can be achieved.

-A significant portion of Jake's work has focussed on the ways in which different actors get involved in and shape unfolding energy systems.
+A significant portion of Jake's work has focussed on the ways in which different actors get involved in and shape change within energy systems.
 Community participation has been a strong theme here, being the focus of his PhD research, the focus of his work in Bristol and more recently within the NEWCOMERS project.
-An increasingly prominent aspect of this concerns the application of business model logics.
+An increasingly salient aspect of this concerns the increasing professionalisation and commercialisation of community activity in the creation of innovative business models, often though alliances with diverse public and private actors.

-In the last couple of years, he has also been investigating how more diverse forms of public participation in energy systems – like protests, consultations, living labs, visioning exercises and so on as well as community energy projects – influence the direction and extent of change.
+In the last couple of years, he has also been investigating how more diverse forms of public participation in energy systems - like protests, consultations, living labs, visioning exercises and so on as well community energy projects - influence the direction and extent of change.
+How local and national governments respond to increasingly active citizens and of the necessary changes to the way in which energy systems are governed to meet net zero objectives.

 NEWCOMERS (New Clean Energy Communities in a changing European Energy System), H2020- funded, 2019-2022